mrkmg/git-stream/README.md

     git stream release finish 1.1.0

 This should not have any conflicts, but if it does you can rebase like you did with features.
 This will merge the release back into master and create a tag for the version.
-At this point you probably would want to publish the version, so you can do that as simply as:

-    git push origin && git push origin --tags
+It will also push both your master branch and the new tags up to origin.

 The last feature is the hotfix.
 Lets say some time goes by, you have committed to master a few times, started a couple new features, but then a bug is reported that needs an immediate fix.
 This is where Hot Fixes come into play.
 If back in